 The U.S. is one of the largest contributors to the UN Joint Program on HIV/AIDS (UNAIDS).
 UNAIDS has been an essential partner of the U.S. government since the launch of the U.S. President’s Emergency Plan for AIDS Relief and plays a critical role in global efforts to end the AIDS epidemic.
 UNAIDS helps articulate the vision and mobilize the political will and resources that support U.S. goals and priorities: saving lives; achieving epidemic control; and increasing global burden sharing.
 UNAIDS has ambitious targets for expanded prevention and treatment that set the vision for the response to AIDS, while the Program’s annual global reports track progress, drive accountability, and identify opportunities to reach as many in need as quickly and efficiently as possible.

-In 2000, catalyzed by the UN Millennium Development Goals, the international community committed to ending malaria for good.
-Since then, the rate of malaria-related deaths has plummeted by over 60 percent worldwide.
-This progress was made possible by U.S. leadership through the President’s Malaria Initiative (PMI), as well as U.S. contributions and partnership with WHO, UNICEF, the Roll Back Malaria Partnership, and the Global Fund to Fight AIDS, Tuberculosis and Malaria.
-Hard-fought efforts to alleviate the burden of malaria through rapid scaling up of cost-effective interventions have saved more than 7.6 million lives, averted over 1.5 billion cases of the disease, and decreased the number of malaria endemic countries from 106 in 2000 to 87 in 2019.
-Investments made into defeating malaria have secondary impacts as well, as health systems, economies, and populations are stronger and more resilient in countries where programs like PMI and the Global Fund are present.
+In 2000, malaria was still considered a neglected disease.
+Catalyzed by the UN Millennium Development Goals, the international community committed to ending malaria for good.
+Since then, the rate of malaria-related deaths has plummeted by over 50 percent worldwide.
+This progress was made possible by U.S. leadership through the President’s Malaria Initiative (PMI), as well as U.S. contributions and partnership with WHO, UNICEF, the Roll Back Malaria Partnership, and the Global Fund to Fight AIDS, Tuberculosis, and Malaria.
+Hard-fought efforts to alleviate the burden of malaria through rapid scaling up of cost-effective interventions have saved more than 10.6 million lives, averted over 1.7 billion cases of the disease, and decreased the number of malaria endemic countries from 106 in 2000 to 85 in 2021.
+Investments made into defeating malaria have secondary impacts as well, as health systems, economies, and populations are stronger and more resilient in countries where malaria programming is prioritized.